saphir-travel/documentation/content/developer/reference/backend/views.rst

        Use :func:`odoo.api.onchange` on the model

-  ``attrs``
-    dynamic meta-parameters based on record values ``domain``
+  ``domain``
     for relational fields only, filters to apply when displaying existing records for selection
   ``context``
     for relational fields only, context to pass when fetching possible values ``readonly``
-    display the field in both readonly and edit mode, but never make it editable
+    standard dynamic attributes based on record values.
+If the value is trully or the domain result is trully, display the field in both readonly and edit mode, but never make it editable ``required``
-  ``required``
-    generates an error and prevents saving the record if the field doesn't have a value
+    standard dynamic attributes based on record values.
+If the value is trully or the domain result is trully, generates an error and prevents saving the record if the field doesn't have a value ``invisible``
-  ``nolabel``
+    standard dynamic attributes based on record values.
+Hide the field if trully or if the domain result is trully ``nolabel``
     don't automatically display the field's label, only makes sense if the field is a direct child of a ``group`` element